RadicalRoy/jane-soccer/README.md

 A valid file will log rankings by match day for a soccer league to the terminal.

 Absolute file path will work.
-Though you may drop your text file in the input folder from the root directory and specify the relative path (e.g. `input\sample-input.txt`).
+Though you may also drop your text file in the input folder from the root directory and specify the relative path (e.g. `input\sample-input.txt`).